MagSafe for iPhone 12, 13 & 14 is Still the Coolest Thing Since Sliced Bread

 Seems we have gone full circle.
 MagSafe was originally designed for power cords, and maybe this is how Lightning cables are eliminated and your phone becomes 100% waterproof.
 Time to start throwing people in the pool again.

 Apple really has done something genuinely new here.
 MagSafe is an entirely new iPhone accessory ecosystem.

-This will certainly drive adoption of the iPhone 12 models, add serious revenue to Apple's bottom line, and drive innovation in the accessory space.
+This will certainly drive adoption of iPhone, add serious revenue to Apple's bottom line, and drive innovation in the accessory space.